Non-archimedean tame topology and stably dominated types: Continuity on relative

-\prf (1) There exists a divisor $D_0$ of $U$ such that $f$ is finite above the complement of $D_0$, and such that $U \m D_0$ is affine.
-By making $D_0$ a component of $D_\xi$, we reduce to the case that $U$ is affine, and $f$ is finite.
-So $W$ is also affine, and $\xi$ factorizes through functions of the form $\val (g)$, with $g$ regular; hence $\xi$ can be assumed v+g-continuous, so that it induces a continuous function on $\std{U}$.
-Let $\xi_i(u)$, $i=1,\ldots,n$, list the values of $\xi$ on $f \inv(u)$.
-Let $h$ be a homotopy of $W$ lifting a homotopy of $U$ fixing $D_\xi$ and the levels of the $\xi_i$.
+\prf There exists a divisor $D_0$ of $U$ such that $f$ is finite above the complement of $D_0$, and such that $U \m D_0$ is affine.
+By making $D_0$ a component of $D$, we reduce to the case that $U$ is affine, and $f$ is finite.
+So $W$ is also affine, and $\xi$ factorizes through functions of the form $\val (g)$, with g regular.
+We may thus assume $\xi$ is of this form and in particular that it is v+g-continuous, so that it induces a continuous function on $\std{W}$.
+Let $\xi_i(u)$, $i=1,\ldots,n$, list the values of $\xi$ on $f \inv(u)$ and let also $\xi_{n + 1}$ be the function \tcb{given by the valuation of} the characteristic function of $D$.
+Let $h$ be a homotopy of $W$ lifting a homotopy of $U$ fixing $D$ and the levels of the $\xi_i$.
 Then for fixed $w \in W$, $\xi ( h(t,w))$ can only take finitely many values as $t$ varies.
-On the other hand $t \mapsto \xi (h(t,w))$ is continuous, so it must be constant.
+On the other hand $t \mapsto \xi (h(t,w))$ is continuous, so it must be constant. \eprf